-This post really has very little to do with that book, outside of this line: “Good families like ours don’t have farts.
-What would the neighbours say?”
+This post really has very little to do with that book, outside of the line, Good families like ours don’t have farts.
+What would the neighbours say?

-The truth is that good families DO.
+The truth is this: Good families DO.
 Good families have all manner of “farts”, those little bits we don’t want the whole world to know.
 They have arguments, disagreements and full-blown fights.
 Pretty well every family has the weird aunt, uncle or cousin that they absolutely dread at holiday parties.
 Good families have bad things happen to them, they have a member or two who they don’t necessarily get along with.

 I’m tired of the way my own depression has been swept under the rug.
 “It’s normal to feel down” or “You could never let things go” are the two comments I hear most often.
 Yes, it is normal to feel down.
 It is normal and healthy and only to be expected that you experience feelings of sadness, loneliness and anxiety from time to time.
 It is not normal when you can’t cope with them.
 It is unhealthy to bury them underneath everything else so you can get up and get moving every day.
-And, letting things go isn’t as easy as dropping a hot potato – sometimes, things eat away at you inspite of your best efforts to move on.
+And, letting things go isn’t as easy as dropping a hot potato – sometimes, things eat away at you in spite of your best efforts to move on.

 I found myself sitting in the doctor’s office waiting room, fearful that someone would recognize me.
 I sat shaking on the inside, tapping my foot and forcing myself to hold back the tears that were threatening to start up again at any moment.
 After spending 24 hours completely hysterical, I felt like the only thing keeping me from bursting was my skin.
-I sat in his office feeling out of control but worse than that, I felt embarassed.
-I’m almost mad at myself for feeling embarassed.
+I sat in his office feeling out of control but worse than that, I felt embarrassed.
+I’m almost mad at myself for feeling embarrassed.
 I know better.
 I went to school to work with people who feel out of control.
 I pride myself on open-mindedness and my desire to help people.
 But there I was, eyes red and swollen from crying, feeling absolutely crazy.
 My family doctor walked in and hit the nail on the head within minutes.
 He’s been there – he survived divorce.

 “You need someone to talk to.
 You need to work on your coping skills.
 You’re going to get through this, but it’s obvious you’re dealing with depression here.”